GaINeR: Geometry-Aware Implicit Network Representation: Experiments

 \section{Experiments}

 We evaluated our proposed method across three tasks: image reconstruction, image editing, and 2D-to-3D lifting.
 The image editing task encompassed both user-driven transformations and physically simulated deformations.
 For reconstruction, we employed two standard benchmarks: Kodak~\cite{kodak_dataset} and DIV2K ~\cite{Agustsson_2017_CVPR_Workshops}.
+Additional ablation studies, runtime analysis, and implementation details are provided in the supplementary material.
 The Kodak dataset contains 24 natural images of resolution \(768 \times 512\), covering diverse scenes such as portraits, landscapes, and textures.
 The DIV2K validation set comprises 100 high-resolution images subjected to 2x bicubic downscaling, with spatial resolutions ranging from 408 x 1020 to 1020 x 1020, and is widely used for evaluating image restoration and super-resolution methods.